Blog · Paris · How To Visit the D-Day Beaches in Normandy From Paris

 D-Day beaches

 I hope I’ve convinced you that visiting the D-Day beaches of Normandy is absolutely worth it.
-Even if your visit is focused on the charms of Paris, if you have a day to spare, get outside the city and explore this important historical area.
+Even if your visit is focused on the charms and tours of Paris, if you have a day to spare, get outside the city and explore this important historical area.
 You’ll be glad you did.